dimitrismistriotis/dimitrismistriotis.github.io/_posts/2016-01-17-why_i_will_never.md

 It seems over and over that the modus operandi with products or services has to do with reaching a "minimum acceptable standard".
 Once this is reached efforts are made to maintain it.
 London companies then try to charge as much as possible as if their product or service was of highest quality.
 There is more emphasis on being polite and make the customer feel important than improving the deliverable.

-While what we learn from the Apples and the Googles and the Amazons of this world is that reaching a minimum acceptable standard is only the start of a journey towards excellence.
+It seems that upon reaching an acceptable standard for a product or a service is the point where further development stops and all effort goes on optimising it, streamlining it while trying to charge as much as possible.
+Though for companies that dominate their sectors (say Amazon and retail), the "OK" stage serves as the starting point of the journey.

 There also seems to be a preference for predictability and stability on delivering something mediocre against trying to improve the quality of the output.
 Improving quality needs experimentation which might occasionally affect output's stability, so no.